Showing posts with label Fort Lauderdale communities. Show all posts

 By Jane Feehan

-By 1958, building on the Galt Mile was well underway, a dream of developers James S. Hunt and Stephen A. Calder.
+By 1958, building on the Galt Mile was well underway; it was a dream of developers James S. Hunt and Stephen A. Calder.
 The mile-long strip of land was sold by Arthur T. Galt* in 1953 for more than $19 million - three times the price that Spain received for the entire state of Florida.
 Two hotels were opened in the late 1950s and three others were under construction.

 The $4 million, 250-room Galt Ocean Mile Hotel opened Dec.19 1957.
 The New York Times touted it as the largest, most luxurious hotel in the Fort Lauderdale area.
 Its architecture and furnishings were a blend of American luxury and old English and Bahamian themes set off with old brick, Honduras mahogany paneling, brass and marble.
 Outdoor lighting was provided by antique street lamps from Copenhagen.
 Bahamian greens and blues provided backdrop for Florida-themed paintings.
 Large picture windows in the lounge area and dining room looked out upon the area’s largest private beach.